Welcome to Kindergarten!

 --Learning to solve problems INDEPENDENTLY.
 This can be supported at home by simply allowing TIME for your child to think, try, and try again when there is a problem. (asking for help is also a good skill if they simply can't do it)

-Bullying(REPEATED verbal or physical abuse) vs. Bugging (making noises etc.).
+Bullying(REPEATED verbal or physical abuse over time) vs. Bugging (making noises etc.) vs being rude (one/limited occurances of unkind words or actions)

 We follow the STOP, WALK, TALK model to handle tough situations on our own by 1.
 Respectfully asking bullies or buggers to stop.
 2. walking away and if those don't work....
 THEN 3.
 Tell the teacher.
 We want to empower kids to solve probelms on their own... as long as no one is hurt or sick or in danger.